 Psychiatric Medications (Plan G)

-The Psychiatric Medications Plan (Plan G) covers 100% of the cost of many psychiatric medications and drugs to treat opioid use disorder when cost is a serious barrier to a person getting treatment.
+The Psychiatric Medications Plan (Plan G) covers the entire the cost of many psychiatric and opioid use disorder medications, when cost is a serious barrier to getting treatment.

-Prescribers apply for Plan G coverage on the patient's behalf.
+Prescribers apply for Plan G coverage.
 Regular Plan G coverage is for 1 year.

 To apply: